 They saw these pristine ballots that were not folded and not been mailed, and they were not marked with a writing instrument like an absentee ballot should be.

-They were marked with a toner or some type of of copy or print indicating that they're fraudulent.
+They were marked with a toner or some type of copy or print indicating that they're fraudulent.

-And it appears that that would scale into thousands and maybe tens of thousands of ballots that are sitting uh in the Fulton County boxes right now, and they just need to be inspected.
+And it appears that that would scale into thousands and maybe tens of thousands of ballots that are sitting in the Fulton County boxes right now, and they just need to be inspected.

 How do you know this, by the way?

-And they describe the characteristics.
+And they described the characteristics.

 And when I say fraudulent ballots, I'm talking about absentee ballots.